 While AI-powered service management will help in bringing infinite possibilities and features, the bottom line for ensuring the overall success of any implementation is going to be the ‘value’ being delivered.
 Therefore, Service Management is All About Delivering Value to customers and it is not always bout the technology -whether AI or something else.
 It is also not about the wide range of features being offered.
 Ultimately, it is about the value that your service management solutions are providing to the end customers.

 ITSM or IT Service Management is about dealing with Information Technology alone.
-The success of any IT implementation is to be expecting to be analyze by the manner in which it supports the entire business.
-This is the reason why the concept of service management is expect to go beyond IT while supporting other functions effectively -ranging from facilities management to customer services, security operations, HR, governance, risk, and compliance.
+The success of any IT implementation is to be expected to be analyzed by the manner in which it supports the entire business.
+This is the reason why the concept of service management is expected to go beyond IT while supporting other functions effectively -ranging from facilities management to customer services, security operations, HR, governance, risk, and compliance.

 There should be the presence of a single, integrated service platform for delivering improved user experiences along with improved maintenance, transparency, and better control.

 Every industry vertical will have its own unique nuances, structures, styles, operations, and so more.
-Therefore, the effective solution for service management is expect to be customise to fit the varying needs of every vertical.
+Therefore, the effective solution for service management is expected to be customised to fit the varying needs of every vertical.

 For instance, your organization’s service management catalog can feature dedicated vertical solutions for manufacturing, retail, finance, and so more.

 It is not possible to manage what you are not able to measure.
 The value that a particular solution will be delivered should be measured properly depending on expected outcomes.